wraithgar/spawk/README.md

 ### interceptor.calledWith

-When the interceptor has been called, this will be an object that contains the command, args, and options that were actually called.
+When the interceptor has been called, this will be an object that contains the `command`, `args`, and `options` that were actually called.

+It will also contain an array with the `stdio` objects that the spawned process got, provided it was not called with `inherit` (aka if `pipe` was used).
+You can use this to assert for instance that certain things were written to the stdin of your spawned process.

+`stdio` will be an array that contains [`stdin`, `stdout`, `stderr`].

 ### interceptor.signals